 Common docks shall follow all of the guidelines described for private docks.
 Common docks may be permitted for two residential lots.
 Each property owner participating in a common dock must have a minimum of 75 feet along the 360 contour.

 Deleted: are

-Deleted: that provide Lake access

-Deleted: to four family

-Deleted: back

-Deleted: 50
+Deleted: back Deleted: 50

 To Develop Draft Criteria on Excavations for Inclusion in the Shoreline Management Plan.
 To Discuss and Review Criteria for Residential Dock Permits